A01-1 Creation of Singularity Structures by Time-Domain Control under Nonequilibrium Conditions

 - Co-Investigator / Tetsuya Takeuchi (Meijo University / Professor)

-- Co-Investigator / Motoaki Iwaya (Meijo University / Associate Professor)
+- Co-Investigator / Motoaki Iwaya (Meijo University / Professor)

 - Co-Investigator / Yoshio Honda (Nagoya University / Associate Professor)